ShujinW/Deep-Video-Inpainting-Localization/README.md

 * Second, generate the flows by RAFT(https://github.com/princeton-vl/RAFT), so that the forward flows are stored in "xxx/forward/xxx" and the backward flows are stored in "xxx/backward/xxx".

-This weight was trained by the FGVC dataset. https://pan.baidu.com/s/1IzoruGkNuCOVYA4iyIZwew (sjyx)
+* (Optional) This weight was trained by the FGVC dataset. https://pan.baidu.com/s/1IzoruGkNuCOVYA4iyIZwew (sjyx)

 Then, run the following command.